berkeley-scf/tutorial-unix-basics/index.md

 /home/scflocal/stat243-fall-2020
 ```

-We can combine `..` with use of relative paths.
+We can get more complicated in our use of `..` with relative paths.
 Here we'll go up a directory and the down to a different subdirectory.

 ```bash
 $ cd units